Day 1: CUSCO – KM82 – WAYLLABAMBA – AYAPATA

 CAN I STORE MY LUGGAGE AT YOUR OFFICE?

 Of course!
-During the Classic Inca trail to Machu Picchu, your main luggage can be store at our office or at your hotel, both are free.
-Please pack what you will need for the trek!
+During the Luxury Inca Trail Tours to Machu Picchu , your main luggage can be stored at our offices or at your hotel, whichever is more convenient for you.

 Please be ready with the following information (FROM EACH PARTICIPANT in your group).
 We cannot purchase an Inca Trail permit without the following information: